Practical Tips from the Experts at Tree Care Enterprises

 1. Water Deeply and Consistently

-Skip the light sprinkles.
-Trees need a slow, deep soak that reaches 12–18 inches below the surface.
-Water once or twice a week—more frequently during heatwaves—and aim for early morning or late evening to reduce evaporation.
+Trees require slow, deep soaks reaching 12–18 inches below the surface.
+Water once or twice weekly—more frequently during heatwaves—during early morning or late evening to minimize evaporation.

-💡 Pro tip: Use a soaker hose or drip irrigation system for even coverage and water conservation.
+Pro tip: Use soaker hoses or drip irrigation systems for even coverage and water conservation.

 2. Apply Organic Mulch

-Add a 2–4 inch layer of mulch (wood chips or shredded bark) around the base of your tree, leaving a few inches of space around the trunk.
+Add 2–4 inches of mulch (wood chips or shredded bark) around the tree base, leaving space near the trunk.
 Mulching:

 - Locks in soil moisture